develephant/corona-html5-builder/README.md

 ### debug

-Start a live browser session of your HTML5 debug build.
+Start a live browser session of your HTML5 debug build (index-debug.html).

 ```
 corona-html5 debug